momolabo7/portfolio/content/blog/test.md

 where 'x' is the part covered by the overlay
 ```

-Intuitively you would think that halfing would produce this result instead of doubling, but if you consider how UV works, you will realize that the opposite is actually true.
+Intuitively you would think that halving would produce this result instead of doubling, but if you consider how UV works, you will realize that the opposite is actually true.

 As an example, let's say we are at the halfway mark of the screen buffer, at 0.5 (It doesn't matter whether we are talking about width or height; the same concept can be applied to both).
 At 0.5 of the screen buffer, the parts of the overlay's texture we want to sample are the ends of the overlay.